-- 8.1 In cases where children have experienced abuse/abused others, the DSL will ensure that appropriate support is offered.
+8.1 In cases where children have experienced abuse/abused others, the DSL will ensure that appropriate support is offered.
 An individual support plan will be devised, implemented and reviewed regularly should the pupil or others affected require additional pastoral support/intervention.
-This plan will detail areas of support, who will be involved (i.e. learning mentor, key worker) and the child's wishes and feelings.
-A copy of the individual support plan will be kept in the pupil's child protection record. - 8.2 For children who have sexually harmed or may have sexually harmed peers, where appropriate a risk assessment will be completed that includes safety and support planning.
+This plan will detail areas of support, who will be involved (i.e., learning mentor, key worker) and the child's wishes and feelings.
+A copy of the individual support plan will be kept in the pupil's child protection record.

+8.2 For children who have sexually harmed or may have sexually harmed peers, where appropriate an AIM Risk Assessment Management Plan (RAMP) will be completed that includes safety and support planning.